Echinopsis aurea Britton & Rose

 Hymenorebutia aurea, Lobivia aurea, Pseudolobivia aurea, Salpingolobivia aurea, Echinopsis quinensis

 Echinopsis aurea is a small cactus with globular to short-cylindrical stems that grow up to 6 inches (15 cm) tall and up to 4 inches (10 cm) in diameter.
 It usually grows solitary or sometimes with many basal and lateral offshoots.
-The stems are dark green with 14 to 15 sharp-edged ribs, separated by deep grooves.
+The stems are dark green with 14 to 15 sharp-edged ribs separated by deep grooves.
 The areoles are brown on young plants.
-This cactus appears to be very variable regarding the number, color, and length of the spines.
-It has 8 to 10 radial spines up to 0.4 inches (1 cm) long.
-The 4 central spines are much stouter than the radials, often flattened and up to 1.2 inches (3 cm) long.
-The flowers are usually lemon yellow and bright yellow inside, but this species also has white, pink or red flowers.
-They are funnel-shaped, up to 4 inches (10 cm) long and appear in late spring and occasionally in summer.
+This species appears to be very variable regarding the number, color, and length of the spines.
+It has 8 to 10 up to 0.4 inches (1 cm) long radial spines.
+The four central spines are much stouter than radial, often flattened, and up to 1.2 inches (3 cm) long.
+Flowers are usually lemon yellow and bright yellow inside but can also be white, pink, or red.
+They are funnel-shaped, up to 4 inches (10 cm) long, and appear in late spring and occasionally in summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).